bipindr123/Openai_telegram_bot/Readme.md

 ### Installation

-1. Edit bot.py and put in your telegram token, openapi key and openapi base url
+1. Add a .env file to the project root directory and fill in your telegram token, openapi key and openapi base url

 <!-- USAGE EXAMPLES -->
 ## Usage